Eastern Lightning: Beliefs

-Eastern Lightning holds that Jesus has returned as a Chinese woman, worshiped by the sect as Almighty God, hence its official name.
+Eastern Lightning holds that Jesus has returned as a Chinese woman, worshiped by the religious group as Almighty God, hence its official name.
 The group is non-Trinitarian, and teaches a form of millennialism.
 The group publishes the revelations of its female Almighty God; most of them are collected in The Word Appears in the Flesh (話在肉身顯現 (话在肉身显现)).
 The group is anti-Communist, identifying the Great Red Dragon of the Book of Revelation with the Chinese Communist Party.

 The Church describes human history as "God's six-thousand year management plan," divided in three stages: the Age of Law, when God as Jehovah guided Israel; the Age of Grace, when God as Jesus Christ saved humanity, but did not eradicate its sinful nature; and the Age of Kingdom, inaugurated in 1991, when God in his present incarnation as Almighty God reveals the fullness of truth and works to free humans from their sinfulness.
 Also, the group mentions a future Age of Millennial Kingdom, in which the earth will enter after the death of the present divine incarnation, and will be transformed into a kingdom of peace and joy.

 According to Holly Folk, an associate professor at Western Washington University that has been studying the Church, it does not view the Bible as God's word but as a human work with flaws.